-Pittsburgh has spent the last thirty years greening its economy, which initially involved merely a shift from heavy industry to the less resource intensive health and technology sectors.
-It was motivated by concerns for public health (if one more person references ‘hell with the lid off’ this author might revolt!), but mostly by economic necessity.
-Put quite simply, if Pittsburgh didn’t evolve, it would hemorrhage its entire working population.
+Pittsburgh has spent the last forty years greening its economy, initially focused on merely a shift from heavy industry to the less resource intensive health and technology sectors.
+This change was motivated by economic necessity, but also included public health concerns (if one more person references ‘hell with the lid off’ this author might revolt!).
+Put quite simply, if Pittsburgh didn’t evolve, it had the potential to spiral downwards into nonexistence.

-Fast forward 3 decades, and the city has drafted two Climate Action Plans, a citywide sustainability rubric, and boasts the largest 2030 District in North America.
+Fast forward 4 decades, and Pittsburgh has drafted two Climate Action Plans, a citywide sustainability rubric, and boasts the largest 2030 District in North America.
 In many ways, Pittsburgh has caught up to its more progressive peers.
-But with recent redoubled commitments to the Paris Climate Accords, the city has a tall order of environmental imperatives to meet by 2030.
+However, with recent redoubled commitments to the Paris Climate Accords, the city has a tall order of environmental imperatives to meet by 2030 and beyond.
 So where does Pittsburgh pivot next?
 Two words, or an efficiently German compound noun: PassivHaus.
-And the good news is, our fine city is poised to be an early adopter.
+And the good news is, our fine city is an early U.S. adopter.

 A PassivHaus (Passive House) Primer